The answers in this section focus primarily on residential training at the Booth College of Mission in Upper Hutt.

 You will also have a ‘sessional name’, a name shared by other sessions around the world who are training in the same general time as you.

 Our Upper Hutt Campus is a purpose-built facility opened in 1983.
-Today, it includes classrooms, an assembly hall, kitchen/dining area, conference facilities, library and staff offices, along with an early childhood centre.
+Today, it includes classrooms, an assembly hall, kitchen/dining area, conference facilities, library and staff offices, along with an early childhood education centre.

 William Booth Educare (WBE) operates five days a week, from 8:30 am to 3:30 pm, meaning that cadets with preschool children can attend all their BCM classes.
 WBE is also open to the public.